easttennesseecc-star/Q-Top-Dog-IDE/MARKET_DOMINATION_PLAYBOOK.md

 - Extension ecosystem is fragmented (hard to control)
 - No deployment infrastructure (would need to build from scratch)
 - Community-driven (features take years to implement)
-- Owned by Microsoft (can't compete with Q-IDE's lean culture)
+- Owned by Microsoft (can't compete with Top Dog's lean culture)

-**Result**: GitHub/VS Code CAN'T match Q-IDE even if they wanted to.
+**Result**: GitHub/VS Code CAN'T match Top Dog even if they wanted to.
           You win by being fundamentally different.

 ---